TracyMuso/Morse-Decoder/README.md

 ## Morse Decoder

-> This is our simpe morse decoding app
+> This is our simple morse decoding app.
+In it are declared functions that can decode single characters, words and a whole sentence

 ![](https://img.shields.io/badge/Microverse-blueviolet).